notthepoint/techblog/content/posts/what-is-a-pointer/index.md

 	<small>The pointer 'my_pointer' has the value 13</small>
 </div>

-Pointer types are parameterized by a secondary type, such an int type.
+Pointer types are parameterized by a secondary type, such as an int type.
 So, for example, you have an int pointer type or a string pointer type.

 Below is an example of creating a string pointer in Go.
 Go uses the `*` to indicate a pointer.